-Students interested in earning an ACS certified degree are required to take either Chemical Research I or Advanced Integrated Lab, and three additional electives from the in-depth course listing.
-Students interested in graduate school in chemistry are strongly advised to take Organic Chemistry II (CHM 221); Physical Chemistry II (CHM 306); and Chemical Research (CHM 498) as three of their electives and are, in addition, encouraged to consider additional mathematics courses such as Introduction to Discrete Mathematics (MAT 140); Calculus III (MAT 211); Linear Algebra (MAT 230); and Ordinary Differential Equations (MAT 305).
+Students interested in earning an ACS certified degree are required to take either Chemical Research I and II or Advanced Integrated Lab, and ten additional credits from the departmental electives list.
+Students interested in graduate school in chemistry are strongly advised to earn the ACS certified degree with Physical Chemistry II (CHM 306) as one of their departmental electives and in consultation with the faculty encouraged to consider additional biology (biochemistry concentration) or mathematics and physics (material science) courses as appropriate.

-Students interested in earning a non-ACS certified degree are required to take three departmental elective courses.
+Students interested in earning a non-ACS certified degree are required to take ten additional credits from the departmental electives list.